-We live on Planet Earth, which has an ecosystem of plant life, animals and microbes.
-This ecosystem has no voice in our society, yet its survival is vital to our own.
-It provides us with food, fibres, timber, fossil fuels, biomass and all nature’s beauty.
+We live on Planet Earth, which has an ecosystem of plant life, animals and microbes, of which we are a part.
+This ecosystem has no voice, yet its survival is vital to our own.
+It provides us with food, fiber, timber, fossil fuels, biomass and all nature’s beauty.
 In the same way that a farmer’s primary concern is the health of his fields, since they provide crops for him, his children and his grandchildren, our primary concern must be the health of this ecosystem.
 Damage our ecosystem and we imperil our own future and that of all life on earth.
 The health of a country’s economy, jobs, wealth, possessions, must come second, with economists using their skills to establish societies that are both popular and sustainable.
 This website has been set up to find ways to change the way we live so that we no longer use more resources than the ecosystem can provide.

 Safeguarding our ecosystem